 At the origin of this type of radiation is a force within the nucleus capable of transforming one type of nucleon into another (a proton into a neutron, or vice versa): the so-called ‘weak‘ forces.
 This transformation does not change the total number of nucleons, but is accompanied by the emission of an electron (or a positron) to compensate the change of electric charge.
 The electron is expelled together with a kind of neutral positron – an antineutrino – while a positron is expelled with a neutrino, the neutral counterpart of the electron.

-Beta decays are observed in Nature, when the process release energy, which is the case for beta emitteurs.
-The alternative to correct an excess of one type of nucleons – the direct expulsion of a proton or neutron from the nucleus – cost generally energy and occurs only for very unstable nuclei produced in reactors with a large excess of neutrons.
+Beta decays are observed in Nature, when the process releases energy, which is the case for beta emitters.
+The alternative to correct an excess of one type of nucleons – the direct expulsion of a proton or neutron from the nucleus – costs generally energy and occurs only for very unstable nuclei produced in reactors with a large excess of neutrons.